 How to make a knotted baby hat:

-For the most part I followed the tutorial given on that blog, but I used the whole pattern length (whereas she used the hem of a t-shirt instead of using the last part after the dotted line, I believe).
+For the most part I followed the tutorial given on that blog, but I used the whole pattern length, whereas she used the hem of a t-shirt instead of using the last part after the dotted line, I think.
+(See the pattern to make sense of what I’m saying).

-Line up the pattern on the coolest looking part of the shirt, remembering that the long goofy part at the top will be knotted and the design won’t be much seen there.
+1. Line up the pattern with the coolest looking part of the shirt in the middle, remembering that the long goofy part at the top will be knotted and the design won’t be much seen there.

-Roll up the hat at the bottom twice and press it (I eyeballed it, and I should have ironed but will do that later).
-When it looks like a good width, line up your side seams with the rolled up part’s side seams, then stitch those together so the hat isn’t constantly unravelling on the baby’s head.
+6. Roll up the hat from the bottom twice and then press it.
+If you use an iron, put a clean piece of fabric on top of the hat before pressing — not all jersey knit fabric is iron-friendly.
+When the band it looks like a good width, line up your side seams with the rolled up part’s side seams, then stitch those together with either a straight stitch or even just a handstitched X at the top of the band, so that it won’t unfold on the baby’s head.
 You’ll do this on both the left and right sides of the hat.

-If you don’t like the rough edge (I didn’t on my dino hat, because the thread didn’t match), pinch the seam into the hat like so, and stitch a straight line across the inside.
+If you don’t like the rough edge (I didn’t like it on the dino hat, because the thread didn’t match), pinch the seam into the hat as shown below, and stitch a straight line across the inside.
 You’ll have a nice clean seam on the outside with no thread showing.
+You can trim the excess away if you like, or just leave it.

 Voila!
 Hats!
 For a baby!